Diego-UIT/ReactJS-Redux_TodoList/README.md

-# Hello, This is a project about Todo List
+# Hello, This is my project about Todo List

 This project was build with ReactJS-Redux